lemdro-id/infrastructure/README.md

 # Infrastructure
-Repository hosting the configuration which informs the infrastructure which runs lemdro.id
+Repository hosting the configuration which informs the infrastructure which runs https://lemdro.id

 ## Postgres
 Postgres is managed via fly.io.